What is notalgia paraesthetica?

 The nerves which supply sensation to the upper back emerge from the spinal cord (2nd to 6th thoracic segments) and run a long course up through the thick muscles of the back.
 They make a right-angled turn before reaching the skin.
 The nerves appear to be vulnerable to compression or traction.
 Partial compression or injury leads to the symptoms.

-Initial injury to the nerves may include:
+The initial injury to the nerves may include:

 - Back injury

-- Herniated or "slipped" disc
+- Herniated or 'slipped' disc

 - Herpes zoster (shingles)

 - Small fibre neuropathy